Ernyoke/certified-aws-solutions-architect-professional/07-databases/dynamodb.md

     - Items cache: holds results of (`Batch`)`GetItem` calls
     - Query cache: holds the collection of items based on query/scan parameters
 - DAX is accessed via an endpoint.
 This endpoint load balances across nodes
+- Nodes are HA, if primary node fails another node is elected
+- DAX can scale UP or scale OUT
+- When writing data to DynamoDB, DAX uses write-through caching, the data is written at the same time to the cache as it is written to the DB
+- DAX is deployed in a VCP!
+Any application which wants to use DAX has to be in a VPC as well
 - Cache hits are returned in microseconds, cache misses in milliseconds
-- When writing data to DynamoDB, DAX uses write-through caching, the data is written at the same time to the cache as it is written to the DB
 - DAX is not suitable for applications requiring strongly consistent reads

 ## DynamoDB Global Tables

 - Global tables provide multi-master cross-region replication
-- Tables are created in multiple regions and added to the same global table (becoming replicate tables)
+- To implement global tables we have to create tables in multiple regions and add them to the same global table (becoming replicate tables)
-- DynamoDB utilizes last writer wins in conflict resolution
+- DynamoDB utilizes **last writer wins** in conflict resolution
 - We can read and write to any region, updates are replicated generally sub-second
 - Strongly consistent reads are only supported in the same region as writes
 - Global tables provide global HA and global DR/BC